BudgetingBudgeting doesn't have to suck. It's just a way to make a plan so your money goes where you want it to go.

 Connect your accounts to Mint, build a budget based on spending categories, and get notifications when you go over budget in a specific category.
 An easy, automated option for beginners.

 Keep yourself on budget by loading money onto a prepaid KOHO card that tracks your spending automatically.
-Get $20 free with code HALFBANKED when you sign up.
+Earn an extra 1% cashback for 90 days with code HALFBANKED when you sign up.

 Get more nuanced control of your money and lessons to help guide your budgeting approach with You Need a Budget, a paid option that connects with your accounts.